openintegrationhub/Connectors/Adapters/AdapterChecklists/AdapterFunctionalityChecklist.md

 # Adapter Functionality Checklist

-**Version Publish Date: 01.03.2018**
+**Version Publish Date:** 01.03.2018

-**Semantic Version of Document: 1.0.0**
+**Semantic Version of Document:** 1.0.0

 The goal of this document is to track connector completeness based on the functionality provided by the API or  to formalize estimates for a non-CSP MSE (CSP consumer) requesting the construction of a connector.

-# Instructions
+## Instructions

-1. Copy this document from the OIH repository and place it in the repository for the adapter.
+1. Copy this document from the OIH repository and place it in the repository forthe adapter.
 2. Identify what can be built:
-   * Of the following possible Actions and Triggers listed, strike through all actions and triggers which can not be built for a system based on API limitations of that system.
+   * Of the following possible Actions and Triggers listed, strike through allactions and triggers which can not be built for a system based on APIlimitations of that system.
    * Enter system specific functionality that can be exposed by the adapter.
    * Identify static object types (if object types are static).
    * Identify endpoints which may be sensibly exposed by the adapter.
 3. As actions and triggers are built, check of those items on this checklist.

-## Checklist
+### Checklist

 - [ ] Bulk Extract

   - [ ] All Objects Programmatically Detectable Covered